How To Travel Light in Europe: Packing Tips for Every Trip

 © Viliam / Adobe Stock

 If you’re traveling through Europe for more than a week, whether on a summer vacation on a Greek island or an interrailing trip through mainland Europe, pack your bags with the intention of doing laundry.
-By planning to wash your clothes, you can pack fewer clothes, which, in turn, will allow you to travel light.
+By planning to wash your clothes, you can carry fewer clothes, which, in turn, will allow you to travel light.

 We recommend taking your clothes to a local launderette to avoid overpaying for laundry in Europe.
 We’ve found that most hotels overcharge for laundry services.
 If you’re a budget backpacker, you could save yourself some money by washing your clothes in the sink or the bath in your room.
 Either way, this will save you space in your bags.